Skip to main content

 Set up authentication when pulling Kubernetes images

-1. Create a Secret.
+1. Create a secret.

-kubectl create secret docker-registry {Secret name to create} \
+kubectl create secret docker-registry {secret name to create} \

---docker-server={project name}.{region name}.kcr.dev \
+--docker-server={project name}.{region}.kcr.dev \

 --docker-username={access key ID} \

---docker-password={secure access key} \
+--docker-password={secret access key} \

 --docker-email={email} \